-Canon 60D versus Nikon D3400
+Canon 60D vs Nikon D3400

 The Canon EOS 60D and the Nikon D3400 are two digital cameras that were officially introduced, respectively, in August 2010 and August 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 24 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3400 is notably smaller (21 percent) than the Canon 60D.
 Moreover, the D3400 is substantially lighter (41 percent) than the 60D.
 It is worth mentioning in this context that the 60D is splash and dust resistant, while the D3400 does not feature any corresponding weather-sealing.